 Medical specialists frequently prefer CPAP – an air pump that delivers pressurized air through the mouth and nose inflating the crowded airway.
 This treatment has proven effective, however, it may be difficult to tolerate and discontinued by patients due to its cumbersome nature, claustrophobia, skin and eye irritation, and comfort.

 An MRD [Mandibular Repositioning Device] treats the crowded airway by guiding your lower jaw into a more forward and open position, therefore, keeping the tongue out of its air-blocking position.

 Sometimes, lifestyle changes may be appropriate.
 Come in for a consultation so we can help you with your needs.

 We would like to help you sleep better and live longer.
 Our ultimate goal is to provide you and those around you, an improvement in your quality of life.
 We look forward to the consultation and evaluation to assess how our treatment may help you.

 Dr. Lee is a Diplomate of the American Board of Dental Sleep Medicine.
 He has worked many hours with sleep physicians to help their mutual patients receive the care they need.
 We are also medically contracted with insurance plans to assist in OSA therapy.
-Go to www.endsnoring.com for more details!
+Go to our specialized site www.endsnoring.com for more details!

 SOME COMMON COMPLAINTS OF SLEEP APNEA MAY INCLUDE: